Dart-Code/Website/_docs/quickly-switching-between-sdk-versions.md

 To quickly switch between Dart or Flutter SDKs you need to provide Dart Code with a list of paths or containers for your SDKs.
 This can be done using the `dart.sdkPaths` and `dart.flutterSdkPaths` settings.
 Each setting is an array of paths that should either be SDK folders themselves or be a folder that contains SDK folders.

-Note: Switching SDKs this way is unable to affect the `PATH` in the VS Code terminal.
-Prefer to use built-in functionality over running commands manually in terminal to ensure you get the selected version.
+Note: Switching SDKs this way will update `PATH` in the VS Code terminal, but you might need to restart them for this to apply (you will see a yellow warning icon if this is the case).

 ```js